 Bells is a very small town located in the state of Texas.
 With a population of 1,521 people and just one neighborhood, Bells is the 724th largest community in Texas.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bells is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bells is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bells is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Bells who work in management occupations (14.09%), office and administrative support (12.49%), and healthcare (8.29%).

 Also of interest is that Bells has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Bells telecommute to their jobs.
-Overall, about 12.97% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.97% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Bells is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Bells really has some of the features that families look for when choosing a good community to raise children.
 Is Bells perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small town, Bells does not have a public transit system used by locals to get to and from work.
+Bells is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Bells in 2022 was $32,142, which is middle income relative to Texas and the nation.
 This equates to an annual income of $128,568 for a family of four.
 However, Bells contains both very wealthy and poor people as well.